Error estimates for completely discrete FEM in energy-type and weaker norms: Example II: Discontinuous Galerkin methods

 Since $\vecnu\cdot\vecc = \talpha \ge 0$ on $\wtGamma_{2,1}$ by assumption \eqref{eq:coercivityconddviform}, 2), all the boundary terms vanish due to the homogeneous boundary conditions on $\wtGamma_2$, so that we arrive at the representation

 This shows that the adjoint discrete problem is consistent only for $\theta=-1$, \ie, for the SIPG method.

-The considerations from Lemma \ref{LEM:stability_IPDG} hold also true for the adjoint problem in the SIPG case, guaranteeing a consistent method with a unique solution such that an analogous order of convergence estimate to Theorem~\ref{theo:DG_conv_energy} is satisfied.
+The arguments from the proof Lemma~\ref{LEM:stability_IPDG} also apply to the adjoint problem in the SIPG case and provide a consistent method with a unique solution such that a convergence order estimate analogous to Theorem~\ref{theo:DG_conv_energy} is available.